Jmwofford/babyDiv_WDI-curriculum/homework/mongo/donut-shop/README.md

 Lets design a donut schema using mongoose and then use it to create and eventually query for those donuts.

-1. Inside the `models` directory in `donuts.js`, you will create your schema and model in this file.
+1. Inside the `db` directory in `schema`, you will create your schema in this file.
 Follow the prompts to guide you.

 To start your schema:

 ```javascript
 var donutSchema = new Schema({
 //write your schema fields here